MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Positions

 A position is an individual instance of a [job](#jobs).
 Positions are an important element of the lower level of an organization hierarchy.
 For example, the "Sales manager (East)" position is just one of the positions that's associated with the "Sales manager" job.
 Positions exist in a department and are assigned to workers.
 Every position has a length of time that it's effective for.

+### Posting definition

+Posting definitions are used to classify main accounts and financial dimensions on accounting entries.
+They can be used instead of posting profiles for supported posting types and documents.

+### Pre-encumbrance accounting

+Pre-encumbrance accounting refers to the process of earmarking funds for future anticipated expenses that might not otherwise be encumbered.

 ### Prepayment